muziejus/javascripting-english-major/3-programming.md

 nextch: /4-functions
 ---

-It’s time to stop playing around with calculator effects in JavaScript.
+It’s time to unlock what JavaScript can do when it’s not just a calculator.
-We’ve skipped over a lot to get to here, but it’s important to start thinking *programmatically* as soon as possible, since that’s where the first frustrations set in.
-Remember, programming is puzzle solving, and in this part of the process we’ll start thinking of the puzzle as a journey.
+We’ve skipped over a lot of details about data types to get to here, but it’s important to start thinking *programmatically* as soon as possible.
+Rules and properties we can always look up.
+How to do things programmatically, however, is a skill that needs to be nurtured.
+As a result, it’s a source for early frustrations as well.
+Just remember, programming is puzzle solving, and in this part of the process you can finally start thinking of the puzzle as a journey.

 <section id="control-flow">
 ## Control flow

-“Control flow” is an idea you’ve probably seen before, like in flow charts.
+**Control flow** is an idea you’ve probably seen before, like in flow charts.
 They’re all over social media and often funny.
 In a flow chart, you start from some position and answer questions.
 Depending on the answers to those questions, you end up in a certain location.
 Other answers lead you somewhere